haaroonafroz/medical_copilot/README.md

 1.  **Electronic Health Records (EHR):** Scattered labs, notes, and medication lists.
 2.  **Medical Literature:** Constantly changing clinical guidelines (e.g., Hypertension management).

 This cognitive load leads to burnout and errors.
 The **Medical Co-Pilot** is not just a chatbot; it is an **Agentic System** that acts as a second pair of eyes.
+It uses an **Agentic RAG architecture** designed for accurate tool calling and strictly guideline-based advisory for cross-examining patients and flagging abnormalities.
 It doesn't just "chat"—it **thinks**, retrieves evidence, verifies patient history, and proposes a treatment plan for human review.

 ---